Royal Regiment of Malta

-The Royal Regiment of Malta was an infantry regiment in the British Army which existed from 1804 to 1811.
+The Royal Regiment of Malta was an infantry regiment of the British Army which existed from 1804 to 1811.
 It was raised in Malta, then a British protectorate, with the intention of being sent in overseas expeditions.
 The unit was raised following the success of the Maltese Light Infantry at the Siege of Porto Ferrajo in 1801.

 The regiment was established on 7 December 1804, and it appeared on the Army List of 30 March 1805.
 The military unit was commanded by Major General William Villettes, who was also the overall commander of British troops in Malta and had the rank of Colonel of the regiment.
 It was led by British, Maltese and German officers, and it mainly consisted of men discharged from the Maltese Provincial Battalions along with around 100 Sicilians and some Spaniards.
 Due to the Royal Regiment having higher pay, many men resigned from the Provincials to join the new regiment, such that there was a shortage of men in the Provincials and the two-battalion military unit had to be reduced to a single battalion in 1806.

 The regiment included a total of 514 officers and men by mid-1805, and this increased to 758 in mid-1806.
 The Civil Commissioner of Malta, Captain Alexander Ball, was dissatisfied with the regiment's lack of discipline, and wanted the men to be sent abroad to Gibraltar or Sicily.
 The Royal Regiment of Malta reached its peak strength of 942 men in 1807, when it consisted of ten companies.
 It took part in surrounding Fort Ricasoli during the Froberg mutiny in April 1807.